sepana-io/encrypted-search-backend/README.md

 This backend provides you with the following APIs:

 <hr>

 1. Indexing the encrypted data

-Every encrypted data point added by the user via [encrypted.sepana.io](encrypted.sepana.io) calls the indexing endpoint for being indexing the data, so that it can be later made searchable.
+Every encrypted data point added by the user via [encrypted.sepana.io](encrypted.sepana.io) calls the indexing endpoint for being indexed, so that it can be later made searchable.

 Two endpoints which can be used for indexing are as follows: